GPDR Data Protection Solutions

 To mitigate the risk of data breaches and non-compliance, data "controllers should have in place appropriate technical (e.g., encryption, hashing, or tokenization) and organizational (e.g., agreements, policies, privacy by design) measures separating pseudonymous data from an identification key."

-With these new regulations, it is not only a good idea to protect PII, but it is required by law.
-The penalties for non-compliance are severe: up to €20,000,000 or 4% of the previous year's worldwide turnover, whichever is greater.
-Proactive compliance with the law will help protect the data, and proof of that compliance can provide a buffer against sanctions.
+With these regulations, protecting PII it is not just a good way to safeguard your company's reputation, it's key to your bottom line.
+Penalties for non-compliance are severe: up to €20,000,000 or 4% of the previous year's worldwide turnover, whichever is greater.
+Proactive compliance with GDPR law will help protect the data, and proof of that compliance can provide a buffer against sanctions.

-For the GDPR, as with other data privacy laws worldwide, it is important to have a powerful and extensible technology to protect PII.
+For GDPR compliance, as with other data privacy laws worldwide, it is important to have a powerful and extensible technology solution to protect PII.
 Proven PII discovery and de-identification software in the award-winning:

 • IRI Data Protector Suite, which includes three static data masking (SDM) products -- called IRI FieldShield, DarkShield, and CellShield -- for finding, classifying, extracting, erasing, and otherwise anonymizing (or correcting) PII in structured and unstructured sources through multiple functions like pseudonymization, deletion, encryption, and redaction, plus the ability to deliver data [via search of the above] to comply with portability and rectification requirements, and score re-identification risk and anonymize quasi-identifiers to comply with Article 29 provisions.